Digital imaging: Methods

 A digital photograph may be created directly from a physical scene by a camera or similar device.
 Alternatively, a digital image may be obtained from another image in an analog medium, such as photographs, photographic film, or printed paper, by an image scanner or similar device.
 Many technical images—such as those acquired with tomographic equipment, side-scan sonar, or radio telescopes—are actually obtained by complex processing of non-image data.
 Weather radar maps as seen on television news are a commonplace example.
 The digitalization of analog real-world data is known as digitizing, and involves sampling (discretization) and quantization.
 Projectional imaging of digital radiography can be done by X-ray detectors that directly convert the image to digital format.
 Alternatively, phosphor plate radiography is where the image is first taken on a photostimulable phosphor (PSP) plate which is subsequently scanned by a mechanism called photostimulated luminescence.

-Finally, a digital image can also be computed from a geometric model or mathematical formula.
+A digital image can also be computed from a geometric model or mathematical formula.
 In this case, the name image synthesis is more appropriate, and it is more often known as rendering.

 Digital image authentication is an issue for the providers and producers of digital images such as health care organizations, law enforcement agencies, and insurance companies.
 There are methods emerging in forensic photography to analyze a digital image and determine if it has been altered.

-Previously digital imaging depended on chemical and mechanical processes, now all these processes have converted to electronic.
-A few things need to take place for digital imaging to occur, the light energy converts to electrical energy – think of a grid with millions of little solar cells.
+Previously digital imaging depended on chemical and mechanical processes.
+Now these processes have converted to electronic.
+A few things need to take place for digital imaging to occur, the light energy converts to electrical energy – a grid with millions of solar cells.
 Each condition generates a specific electrical charge.
 Charges for each of these "solar cells" are transported and communicated to the firmware to be interpreted.
-The firmware is what understands and translates the color and other light qualities.
-Pixels are what is noticed next, with varying intensities they create and cause different colors, creating a picture or image.
-Finally, the firmware records the information for a future date and for reproduction.
+The firmware interprets and translates the color and other light qualities.
+Pixels, with varying intensities, create and cause different colors, creating a picture or image.
+The firmware records the information for a future date and for reproduction.